- Scientific Literature on GS-441524 and treating cats with FIP

 amount of time required to treat humans with HCV using protease inhibitor.

 The 2019 study had a relapse rate of 30% when treating cats initially with 2 mg/kg of GS-441524.
 Many of the cats that relapsed in the original study were then treated for an additional 12 weeks at a higher dosage of 4 mg/kg.
 Most cats treated at 4 mg/kg did not relapse again.
-Several of the cats that relapsed the first time began to show neurological symptoms as the virus had moved past the blood brain barrier.
+Several of the cats that relapsed the first time began to show neurological symptoms as the virus had moved past the blood-brain barrier.
 From the 2020 study, it was found that neurological symptoms could be successfully treated with a higher dosage of GS than was used in the 2019 study.
-Dosages of 5 mg/kg to 10 mg/kg were investigated, and efficacy was shown in treating one neurological cat with a 10 mg/kg dosage.
+Dosages of 5 mg/kg to 10 mg/kg were investigated, and efficacy was shown in treating one neurological cat with a 10 mg/kg dosage, and lower dosage for other cats in the study.

 The cats used for these studies were extensively screened, and are unlikely to be representative of the average cat presenting with FIP.
 As such, the dosage used for cats in these papers may or may not successfully treat your cat and its symptoms.
 Given the small sample size reported, it is difficult to generalize dosing recommendations.